kiranajik/Alvin-Abdraham-The-Editor/README.md

 # Alvin-Abdraham-The-Editor
-This is the portfolio website of a talented videographer/DOP.
+This is the portfolio website of a talented/Creative videographer/DOP.